ponderedw/RAG-base/README.md

 1. Chat history is stored in a local Postgres, and is also accesable via the API.
 1. The API supports streaming of the response from the LLM.

-This repo is built by Hipposys Ltd., and serves as a starting off point for new RAG projects for our clients.
+This repo is built by Ponder, and serves as a starting off point for new RAG projects for our clients.
 It is open sourced both for educational purposes, and to serve as a base for commercial projects.

 The current skeleton supports Amazon Bedrock or OpenAI as the LLM provider, and Milvus or Chroma as the vector database.
 Additional LLM providers and vector databases are planned to be added in the near future.